Lily-kwamboka/Customer-Churn-Prediction/README.md

 # Telco Customer Churn Prediction

 This project aims to predict customer churn using the Telco Customer Churn dataset.
-Unlike earlier projects that focused on descriptive and inferential analysis, this one emphasizes predictive modeling to uncover patterns and provide actionable business recommendations.
+This project emphasizes predictive modeling to uncover patterns and provide actionable business recommendations.
+It predicts which telecom customers are likely to leave the service and it provides insights to help retain them.
 ---

 ##  Objective